 Health Canada https://www.canada.ca

 Alzheimer dementia.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T114193/Alzheimer-dementia .
-Updated August 21, 2017.
-Accessed October 2, 2017.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/alzheimer-dementia .
+Updated August 9, 2019.
+Accessed October 18, 2019.

 Treatment of Alzheimer's disease.
 National Institute on Aging website.
 Available at: http://www.nia.nih.gov/alzheimers/publication/alzheimers-disease-medications-fact-sheet.
 Accessed October 2, 2017.

-9/3/2014 DynaMed Plus Systematic Literature Surveillance.
-Available at: http://www.dynamed.com/topics/dmp~AN~T114193/Alzheimer-dementia : Wippold FJ, Brown DC, Broderick DF, et al. American College of Radiology (ACR) Appropriateness Criteria for dementia and movement disorders.
+9/3/2014 DynaMed Systematic Literature Surveillance.
+Available at: http://www.dynamed.com/topics/dmp~AN~T114193/Alzheimer-dementia : Wippold FJ, Brown DC, et al. American College of Radiology (ACR) Appropriateness Criteria for dementia and movement disorders.
 Available at: http://www.acr.org/~/media/ACR/Documents/AppCriteria/Diagnostic/DementiaAndMovementDisorders.pdf.
 Updated 2014.
 Accessed September 3, 2014.

-10/17/2016 DynaMed Plus Systematic Literature Surveillance.
+10/17/2016 DynaMed Systematic Literature Surveillance.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114193/Alzheimer-dementia : Arvanitakis Z, Capuano AW, et al. Relation of cerebral vessel disease to Alzheimer's disease dementia and cognitive function in elderly people: a cross-sectional study.
 Lancet Neurol.
 2016 Aug;15(9):934-943.